David Villar Player Props: Giants vs. Dodgers

-After going 1-for-2 in his last game, David Villar and the San Francisco Giants face the Los Angeles Dodgers (who will hand the ball to Julio Urias) at 9:45 PM ET on Monday.
+On Tuesday, David Villar (coming off going 0-for-2) and the San Francisco Giants face the Los Angeles Dodgers, whose starting pitcher will be Dustin May.
+First pitch is at 9:45 PM ET.

 David Villar Game Info & Props vs. the Dodgers